 Sampling variability can also be expressed relative to the estimate itself.
 The standard error as a percentage of the estimate is called the coefficient of variation (CV) or the relative standard error.
-For LFS estimates, the CV is used to give an indication of the uncertainty associated with the estimates.
-Probability statements can also be made about CVs; for example, if an estimate is 100,000 with a CV of 7%, the true (census) value will lie between 93,000 and 107,000 with 68% certainty, and between 86,000 and 114,000 with 95% certainty.
+The CV is used to give an indication of the uncertainty associated with the estimates.
+For example, if the CV is 7%, then in 68% of the samples the census value will lie within plus or minus 7% or one CV and in 95% of the samples the census value will lay within plus or minus 14% or two times the CV of the estimate.